Kingxukai/linux/Documentation/kbuild/makefiles.rst

 dtc
   Create flattened device tree blob object suitable for linking into vmlinux.
-Device tree blobs linked into vmlinux are placed in an init section in the image.
+Device tree blobs linked into vmlinux are placed in an init section in the woke image.
 Platform code *must* copy the blob to non-init memory prior to calling unflatten_device_tree().

   To use this command, simply add ``*.dtb`` into obj-y or targets, or make